Abel's test: Abel's test in complex analysis

+The following strengthening of the test is also valid: one may replace the condition that $(a_n)$ is decreasing with the condition that it is decreasing for sufficiently large n, that is, that there is some natural number m for which $a_n \geq a_{n+1}$ whenever n > m.

 Abel's uniform convergence test

 Abel's uniform convergence test is a criterion for the uniform convergence of a series of functions or an improper integration of functions dependent on parameters.
 It is related to Abel's test for the convergence of an ordinary series of real numbers, and the proof relies on the same technique of summation by parts.